Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 reliability, security, performance, and more mature operational practices at a predictable cost.
-This phase also provides a foundation upon which they will achieve their longer-term objectives in later phases.The following solution diagram shows the reference architecture that we'll discuss for the rest of the guide.
+This phase also provides a foundation upon which they will achieve their longer-term objectives in later phases.
+The following solution diagram shows the reference architecture that we'll discuss for the rest of the guide.

 ![Scalable web app architecture diagram](./assets/Guide/ScalableWebAppArchitectureDiagram.png)

-> TODO - update diagram with mulitregional deployment
+> TODO - update diagram with multiregional deployment

 ## Well Architected Scalable Web Application Pillars